abrotman/BIMI_MUA/bimi_mua.md

 # Introduction

 Brand Indicators for Message Identification (BIMI) describes a method to enable Domain Owners to coordinate with Mailbox Providers (MBPs), Mail Transfer Agents (MTAs), and Mail User Agents (MUAs) in the display of brand-specific Indicators (e.g., logos) next to properly authenticated messages.

+BIMI relies on DMARC, which in turn relies on both SPF and DKIM validation for the message in question, and it is generally accepted that an MTA is best positioned to do the SPF and DKIM validation that underpin DMARC, since it has the cleanest access to the data necessary for such validation.
+An MUA almost certainly cannot perform SPF validation on a message, as it will not know the sending IP of the message, and an MUA could only perform DKIM validation on a message if the MTA has not altered the DKIM-protected parts of the message.
+This makes the simplest path to the display of a BIMI Indicator one where the MTA performs the required checks for DMARC and BIMI and records the results of those checks in a way that can be accessed by the MUA.

-BIMI has no requirement that the MTA and MUA be operated by the same entity.
+BIMI makes no requirement that the MTA handling a message and the MUA reading and displaying it be operated by the same entity.
+In cases where a mailbox holder uses their MBP's MUA to read the contents of their mailbox, it is a relatively simple matter for the MTA and MUA to interoperate in a way in which the display of the BIMI Indicator can be controlled by the MBP.

-BIMI defines two headers, BIMI-Location and BIMI-Indicator, to be inserted into a properly authenticated message so that any MUA that supports BIMI can display the message with the BIMI logo.
-However, BIMI does not define a method that allows the MUA to verify that the headers were inserted by the MTA that wrote the message to the message store from which the MUA is retrieving the message.
+What is less simple is the interoperability between an MBP's MTAs and message stores and a third-party MUA.
+In this scenario, there must exist a standard way for an MTA to communicate BIMI and DMARC validation results to the MUA in a way that can be verified by the MTA.
+In addition, the MBP through its message store must be able to indicate that a BIMI Indicator and/or its Evidence Document has been revoked if circumstances require.

-This document describes such a verification method.
+This document describes a method for achieving interoperability between an MBP's MTAs and message stores and a third-party MUA.

 # Validation Information